jrlmx/sourdough/README.md

 # Sourdough
-## A Customizable Laravel Project Starter Kit
+## A Customizable Laravel Installer/Starter Kit

 > [!WARNING]
 > This was created primarily for personal use - I won't necessarily make changes based on your feedback.